 I’ve been really looking forward to this test, and have indeed been listening to both of these pressings quite a lot.
 I have the United Artists UK pressing in my list of LP12MF Test Tracks, so I listen to that a lot.
 When I just feel like listening to the record, I usually put on the Celluloid.
 I also have another Celluloid Can pressing, of Ege Bamyasi, that I listen to a lot.
-(The Can record I listen to a lot is Future Days, of which I have a US first pressing.)
+(The Can record I listen to most is Future Days, of which I have a US first pressing.)
 My sense from these listens is that the Celluloids sound really good, but have a wee bit too much bass on them.
 I love the UK pressing, but I’ve noted many times in my LP12MF listening tests that the sound is pretty flat for the first minute or so, after which it gets a lot better — a strange phenomenon that I’ve only ever noticed on this particular record — with insane amounts of life and slam on the drums.

 Well, that’s pretty much what this Best Pressing Shootout revealed.
 They are both excellent pressings, with lots of detail and plenty of “audio thrills,” and both easily better my digital comparator.
 The Celluloid is just a little too bass-heavy for my taste, and sometimes all that bass drowns out some of the finer details.
 The UA UK pressing is a little flat at first, then gets amazing, with tons of clarity and “slam.”